mth/yeti/doc/reference.rst

 during the evaluation of the ``finally`` section.
-If exception was suspended and the ``finally`` section itself throws an exception, then the suspended exception will be dropped (as only one exception per thread is allowed simultaneously), otherwise the suspended exception will be rethrown after the ``finally`` block finishes.
+If exception was suspended and the ``finally`` section itself throws an exception, then the suspended exception will be dropped (as only one exception per thread is allowed simultaneously), otherwise the suspended exception will be re-thrown after the ``finally`` block finishes.

 Operator sections